Scientology: The Now Religion: Attempt by Church of Scientology to ban book

-In 1974, the Church of Scientology of Canada attempted to ban the book in libraries in Canada on the grounds that they were defamatory.
+In 1974, the Church of Scientology of Canada attempted to have the book banned in libraries in Canada on the grounds that they were defamatory.
 In June 1974, libraries were advised that if they did not remove four books from their shelves — Scientology: The Now Religion (Malko), Inside Scientology (Kaufman), The Scandal of Scientology (Cooper), and The Mind Benders (Vosper) — they would be named in a lawsuit.
 Two library boards in Ontario, Canada had been served with writs.

 After obtaining out-of-court settlements of $7,500 and $500 (USD) and apologies from the publishers of two of the works (Dell Publishing and Tower Publications), the Church of Scientology further threatened to sue any library or bookstore that carried the books.
 After certain libraries in Canada refused to remove the books from their shelves, they were sued by the Church.
 One Canadian library reported the theft of a book critical of Scientology from its shelves.
 These incidents were later reported in a chronological timeline of censorship in British Columbia.

 According to used book-sellers, people associated with Scientology have attempted to get copies of the book removed from online marketplaces claiming undefined trademark infringements.
 They have been instructed to remove their listings of this title by online selling sites after having received reports of "trademark infringement from the rights owner," even though the copies in question have been in circulation for nearly 50 years.
 The claims of infringement originate from an L.A. publisher of L. Ron Hubbard's Dianetics and Scientology Materials, suggesting that the charge is an attempt to censure the content.